 The government-wide financial statements are prepared using the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recognized when a liability is incurred, regardless of the timing of the related cash flows.
-Revenues from grants, entitlements, and donations are recognized in the fiscal year in which all eligibility requirements imposed by the provider have been satisfied.

 A Charter School and Component Unit of the District School Board of Osceola County, Florida